Skip to main content

 • It drives measurable results: When your marketing campaigns are crafted around customer needs and desires, they’re more likely to lead to conversions.
 You move beyond generic slogans and offers, delivering messages that truly resonate and prompt action.

-• Use customer language: Don’t rely on jargon or corporate speak.
-Use the words and phrases that your customers would use when discussing their challenges.
+• Speak (and write) like a human: Don’t rely on jargon or corporate buzzwords.
+Use the language that your customers would use when discussing their challenges.
 This creates familiarity and makes your marketing more relatable.

-• Build empathy through storytelling: Share stories of how your product has helped others—stories that highlight real customer struggles and successes.
+• Build connections through storytelling: Share stories of how your product has helped others, highlighting real customer struggles and successes.
 This helps humanize your brand and builds a deeper emotional connection with your audience.

-• Test and adjust based on feedback: Marketing is not a one-size-fits-all endeavor.
-Constantly solicit feedback from your customers through surveys, reviews, or analytics.
+• Fix and refine based on feedback: Marketing is not a one-size-fits-all endeavor.
+Constantly solicit feedback from your customers through surveys, reviews, and interviews.
 If your message isn’t resonating, adjust it to reflect more of what your customers are saying they need.

-When you fail to align your marketing message with your customer’s perspective, the results can be damaging:
+When you fail to align your marketing message with your customer’s perspective, the results can be damaging.
+A disconnected audience can lead to things like:

-• Low engagement rates: Customers won’t engage with a campaign that doesn’t speak to their specific needs or emotions.
+• Low engagement: Customers won’t engage with a campaign that doesn’t speak to their specific needs or emotions.
 Without that connection, you’re just another brand in a sea of options.

 • Lost trust: If your marketing comes across as tone-deaf or overly self-promotional, it can turn customers off and cause them to distrust your brand.